An over head view of pull apart dinner rolls.

 Big Batch Pull Apart Dinner Rolls

-This Recipe pull apart dinner rolls is perfect for a family or friend get together because it makes a lot, about 36 dinner rolls.
+This recipe for pull apart dinner rolls is perfect for a family or friend get together because it makes about 36 dinner rolls.

 The rolls are baked in muffin tins to hold their shape, and makes them the perfect size for everyone to have at lease one pull apart dinner roll.